hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 The first is the convolution layer.

 You can think of this conv layer as a set of learnable filters.
-Let’s say we have K such filters.
+Let's say we have K such filters.
 Each filter is small spatially, with an extent denoted by F, but extends to the depth of its input. e.g. A typical filter might be 3x3x3 (F = 3 pixels wide and high, and 3 from